 Students will be following the sequence of study contained in The Art of Argument.
 The ultimate goal for the students will be to engage with this type of logic outside the classroom and apply the skills they learn in class as they engage with the world around them.
-Therefore, some student work and assessments will be completed in the text, using online tools and assignments, through regular classroom participation, and through seven typed essays.
-Students will be asked to review news articles in preparation for class-meaning, they will need access to either a local newspaper or an online news source.
+Therefore, some student work and assessments will be completed in the text, using online tools and assignments, through regular classroom participation, and through at least seven typed essays.
+Students will be asked to review news articles in preparation for class- meaning they will need access to either a local newspaper or an online news source.

 During class discussion, students will review answers, pose questions, and explain and justify their answers and solution.
-Each week the teacher will lead discussions informed by issues and problems raised by students, as well as issues introduced by the teacher.
+Each week the teacher will lead discussions informed by is- sues and problems raised by students, as well as issues introduced by the teacher.

 In this class, students will be expected to listen attentively and participate actively in class discussions and practices.
-Students are expected to arrive to class on time and prepared.
-Understandably conflicts will arise necessitating that a student miss class; a message from a parent will excuse an absence.
+Students are expected to arrive to class on time and with all assigned material completed.
+The instructor will facilitate learning for the student, but the responsibility for staying up-to-date with classwork and assignments ultimately falls to the student.
 Nota bene: If you are aware that your child may miss more than six classes for the year, it may not be advisable to enroll in this course!
 For more information, please see the Student-Parent Handbook.

-SUBMITTING ASSIGNMENTS AND POLICY FOR LATE WORK:
+SUBMITTING ASSIGNMENTS AND POLICY FOR LATE WORK

-The instructor will facilitate learning for the student, but the responsibility for staying up-to-date with classwork and assignments ultimately falls to the student.
+The instructor will facilitate learning for the student, but the responsibility for staying upto-date with classwork and assignments ultimately falls to the student.
 All work will be submitted the appropriate Schoology Assignment prior to the start of class each day.
 Students turning in late work will earn a 10% penalty for each day the assignment is late; once we're finished with a unit, any missing work will remain a zero.
 Students may submit their work in the following formats: Word documents, or PDFs.
 Nota bene: Photographs of assignments are often unclear, and will not be accepted.